 She wore a fondly exasperated smile, and her breathing came heavier than usual.
 At Gareth’s concerned look, she waved him off.
 “I’m too slow, apparently,” she explained.
 “Ofelia rushed me the whole way here.”

 Isobel smiled, pleased.
-She wore a billowing white dress, one that left her tan, slender shoulders bare and cinched just above her stomach, round with the beginning of pregnancy.
+She wore a billowing white dress, one that left her tan, slender shoulders bare and cinched just above her stomach, round with pregnancy.
 “Careful with your compliments, love, or I’m going to think you want something.”
-She looks over at the ticket booth.
+She looked over at the ticket booth.
 “Ofelia’s been begging to come to the festival since we got here.
 I’m glad you invited us, but how did you get out of the conferences?”

 “I didn’t,” Gareth said, lowering his voice before saying, “The Magistrates dismissed everyone early.”